Fair Asynchronous Session Subtyping: Related and Future Work

+Finally, we mention work about refinement/subtyping in the context of asynchronous multiparty sessions, where the use of global types allows for the definition of decidable type systems.
+More precisely, both Castellani et al.~\cite{CastellaniDG21} and Li et al.~\cite{LiSW24} study a notion of refinement for (asynchronous) multiparty session types that ensures that the implementation of a given role can be replaced by another in the context of a specific global type.
+This means that the relation considers not only the component being refined, but also the other components of the system.
+Unlike most subtyping relation for asynchronous session types, this relation is decidable --- this is notably due to the relation being restricted to the specific context of a given global type.

-\paragraph{Future work} In future work, we will investigate how to support output variance in fair asynchronous subtyping.
-We also plan to study fairness in the context of asynchronous multiparty session types, as fair compliance and refinement extend naturally to several partners.
-Finally, we will investigate a more refined termination condition for our algorithm using ideas from~\cite[Definition 11]{BCLYZ19}.
+\paragraph{Future work} In future work, we will investigate the possibility to characterize a notion of fair asynchronous session subtyping which is complete with respect to our notion of fair refinement, in particular, we are interested in a less restrictive subtyping which includes also some form of output variance.
+We also plan to lift our study of fairness from binary to multiparty session types; in fact, the notions of fair compliance and refinement extend naturally to several partners.
+Finally, we will investigate a more refined termination condition for our algorithm using ideas from~\cite[Theorem 3.8]{BravettiCLYZ21}.
+In particular, we plan to identify conditions similar to those in Definition~\ref{def:witness-tree} such that it is always guaranteed to find, during the computation of each branch of the simulation tree, a node with an ancestor satisfying such conditions.
+Then, the initial phase of the algorithm dedicated to the identification of the candidate subtrees can terminate when such nodes are detected, and the subsequent phase will continue to check whether such candidate subtrees are also witness subtrees.